Python-Nairobi/pynbo-blog/content/selenium-webscraping-tutorial.md

 Title: Introduction to Web Scraping using Selenium
-Date: 2017-09-05 09:00:00
+Date: 2017-09-05 10:40:00
 Tags: python, webscraping, selenium, chromedriver
 Category: Relevant_Category
 Slug: selenium-webscraping-tutorial
 Author: Roger Taracha
 Summary: In this tutorial you’ll learn how to scrape websites with Selenium and ChromeDriver.
 about_author: Taracha is a Software Developer & Mentor based in Nairobi.
-For more catch me on [Medium](https://medium.com/@NabweraTaracha) and on twitter @thedancercodes.
+For more catch me on [Medium](https://medium.com/@NabweraTaracha) and on Twitter @thedancercodes.
 email: rojtaracha@gmail.com

-### Intoduction
+### Title
 Introduction to Web Scraping using Selenium

+This article first appeared on [Medium.com](https://medium.com/@NabweraTaracha/introduction-to-web-scraping-using-selenium-7ec377a8cf72)

 ### What is Web Scraping?
 As the name suggests, this is a data extraction technique used for extracting data from websites.
 It is an automated process where an application processes the HTML of a Web Page to extract data for manipulation such as converting the Web page to another format and copying into a local database or spreadsheet for later retrieval or analysis.

 ### What will we build?
-In this tutorial we will build a web scraping program that will scrape a Github user profile and get the Repository names and the Languages for the pinned repositories.
+In this tutorial we will build a web scraping program that will scrape a Github user profile and get the Repository Names and the Languages for the Pinned Repositories.
-If you would like to jump straight into the project, here is link to the repo on github. https://github.com/TheDancerCodes/Selenium-Webscraping-Example
+If you would like to jump straight into the project, here is link to the repo on Github. https://github.com/TheDancerCodes/Selenium-Webscraping-Example

 ### What will we require?